jkulvich/COTLTracker/readme.md

 > **Note**
 >
 > Dear users, thank you for your stars and contributions.
 It's really so important for me.
 This project was one of first which goal automate musical instrument playing for Sky: Children of The Lights.
 After time, we have several better alternatives (see links).
-And I have not time to maintain this tool anymore.
+And I have no time to maintain this tool anymore.
 It's sad, but this tool isn't actual anymore.
 >
 > Thank you all for your support!
 > You all are breathtaking ;)